jdrichardsappacad/react-2021/week-14/practices/12-context-practices/practice-1-README.md

-If you took a look at your console tab in DevTools and saw a warning message from React about a missing value prop, we most definitely did not pass one into our `HoroscopeContext` provider this time, so let's do that!
+If you took a look at your console tab in DevTools and saw a warning message from React about a missing value prop, we most definitely did not pass one into our `HoroscopeContext` provider this time, so let's do that with some state!

 Back to our `HoroscopeProvider` component (`src/context/HoroscopeContext.js`), create a state for our `currentSign` and have the default value be any horoscope sign you want.
+Make sure it starts with a capital letter, this will be important later on.
 If you don't know which one, `"Leo"` is a good one, it's only 3 characters long.
 (Did you remember to import `useState`?)

 Once you have created your `currentSign` state, pass `currentSign` and